This is the story of my journey to Uyuni, Bolivia.

 I was happy, in that bus terminal of Oruro, Bolivia.
 First of all, happy to leave Oruro which I found was a really ugly and uninteresting city – no offense, that’s just my opinion.
 But above all, happy because I was soon going to reach Uyuni!
 Uyuni is the Holy Grail, the Mecca of any traveler in Bolivia.
 It’s easily understandable when you know that there lies the largest salt flat in the world.

 That’s when I started to see this abnormal amount of blankets around that I got a little worried.
 Each and every passenger or family was holding at least one, looking at me quite amused while waiting for the bus to be ready.

-I approached a lady who was among the most amused ones and asked what is going on in here.
-As I was listening in awe to the lady explaining me that the buses does not have any heating system (Oh.
+I approached a lady who was among the most amused ones and asked what is going on there.
+As I was listening in awe to the lady explaining to me that the bus does not have any heating system (Oh.
 My.
 Gosh.), the signal was given for all passengers to board the bus.

 I was sitting next to a man who, like everybody but me, had planned ahead to bring his thick blanket.
 You have to realize that this is the Altiplano and this is August.
-The Altiplano means an immense, desert and desolated plateau in high altitude.
+The Altiplano means an immense, desert, and desolated plateau at a high altitude.
 August means freezing cold at night.